abuchanan920/REST-API-Reference-Architecture/README.md

 `gradle deployDocker` will compile the code, start a CoreOS virtual machine, create and deploy a Docker image of the application.

-`gradle startDocker` will start a new container based on hte deployed Docker image on the CoreOS virtual machine.
+`gradle startDocker` will start a new container based on the deployed Docker image on the CoreOS virtual machine.

 The API endpoint will be available at [http://172.17.8.101:8080](http://172.17.8.101:8080).